Diversity and Inclusion

 • Simulation training to improve communication with patients

-• Host wellness and extracurricular activities that celebrate the diversity of our community including:
+• Host Wellness and extracurricular activities that celebrate diversity of our community including:

 • Potluck

-Residents from all of Stony Brook University Hospital's clinical training programs are invited to participate in the GME Inclusion and Diversity Committee.
+Residents from all Stony Brook Medicine clinical training programs are invited to participate in the GME Inclusion and Diversity Committee.
 Through this collaborative effort, our pediatric residents play an important role in continuing to promote and improve representation of underrepresented minority (URM) trainees and faculty, and ensuring that we meet the needs of our diverse community.

 Several years ago, Stony Brook also established a multidisciplinary LGBTQ* Committee, whose mission is, "to review, address, and affirm the specific and unique needs of LGBTQ* individuals, as well as promote respectful and culturally sensitive care to the LGBTQ* community."
 Our adolescent medicine faculty have been instrumental in shaping this initiative and in supporting this important effort.
-Dr. Allison Eliscu, Adolescent Medicine Division Chief, serves as Medical Director for the Adolescent LGBTQ* program.
+Dr. Allison Eliscu, Adolescent Medicine Division Chief, serves as Medical Director for the LGBTQ* program.
 In 2022 Stony Brook University Hospital was named a leader in LGBTQ* health care equity by the National LGBTQ* Healthcare Quality Index of the Human Rights Campaign Foundation.
-We are currently in the process of creating a multidisciplinary center for transgender youth and adolescents.
-Our program also has created a Transgender Medicine elective for to learn more about transgender care in children and adolescents, including subspecialty care, community-based resources and general pediatric care.
-Learn more about LGBTQ* care at Stony Brook here.
+We are currrently in the process of creating a multidisclipinary center for trangender youth and adolescents.
+Our program also has created a Transgender Medicine elective for our residents to learn more about transgender care in children and adolescents, including supspecialty care, community-based resources and general pediatric care.
+Learn more about LGBTQ* care at Stony Brook here

 volleyball group